female baldness

 Treatments like Minoxidil, a topical medication administered directly to the scalp, or a switch in birth control can help revive dormant hair follicles.
 Birth control pills can help women with PCOS reduce their testosterone levels.
 Unfortunately, this method usually just slows facial hair growth.

-This research also shows that the oral medicine spirolactone may be used to stimulate hair growth.
+This research also shows that the oral medicine spironolactone may be used to stimulate hair growth.
 A hair transplant can be useful in restoring density in areas where there has been irreversible loss of hair due to prolonged shedding.

 Effects of Contraceptives